Pressure cookers are a superb way to cook delicious, nutritious and healthy food...fast.

 Safety is very important when it comes to all kitchen appliance and pressure cookers are no exception.
 Whether they are the traditional stove top type or electric, they should have a cover interlock mechanism to safely control the pressure.
 This is a safety system designed to prohibit pressurization until the lid is securely closed.
 This is because pressurized steam can be highly dangerous and need to be correctly managed.
 Steam can cause serious burns.
 All pressure cookers should have this feature as standard.
 If it doesn’t, avoid it.
 Electric pressure cookers should control this automatically.
 This isn’t just a feature of the best pressure cookers – it should be a given.

 It is important to know that different models of pressure cooker can have different pressure capabilities.
 In order to cook the food at a certain temperature, a certain pressure has to be reached.
 Bear in mind that most recipes require 15 pounds of pressure – anything less will give disappointing results.
 Pressure cookers tend to come with a setting of 15, and others will offer a variety, including 5, 10 and 15.
 The greater the range of pressure, the more options you have to cater for different styles of cooking.
 Make sure that the pressure cooker you choose is capable of delivering of 15 pounds of pressure.
 Other pressure settings on top of this are a bonus.
-The best pressure cookers offer a range of settings.
+The better pressure cookers offer a range of settings.

 Many pressure cookers come complete with racks and baskets which enable you to separate different food in the same pressure cooker.
 This allows you to cook different things at the same time which can be a very useful time saving device.
 A pressure cooker like this can be used to prepare the majority of the meal.